Notre-Solutions/Inship-Website/src/pages/index.md

           If a business automates this process, 80-90% of that cost can be removed.

-          Along with standard processing invoices get miss laid, management may require files to be searched to obtain copy invoices for detailed review.
+          Along with standard processing invoices get mislaid, management may require files to be searched to obtain copy invoices for detailed review.
   sectionC2:
     title: We Integrate With 40+ Packages Including...
     images: